xregistry/spec/core/spec.md

 xRegistry-name: Blob Created

 {
-  # Definition of a "Blob Created" event excluded for brevity
+  # Definition of a "Blob Created" event (document) excluded for brevity
 }
 ```